Caroljiang06/727-seven-pairs/README.md

 # 727-seven-pairs

-Here is the code by Weishan Jiang
+Here is the code by Weishan Jiang.